modulo-research/bias/README.md

 # Repository accompanying 'Confirmation Bias: A Challenge for Scalable Oversight' by Recchia et al.

 This repository contains code and data accompanying the paper 'Confirmation Bias: A Challenge for Scalable Oversight' (in proc.
 AAAI 2026).
-The [extended arXiv version](https://arxiv.org/abs/2507.19486) of the paper contains substantially more detail than the pfficial published version.
+The [extended arXiv version](https://arxiv.org/abs/2507.19486) of the paper contains substantially more detail than the official published version.

 ## Navigating this repo